huggingface/blog/active-learning-with-autonlp-and-prodigy.md

 ## Active Learning

 The dataset we used did have categories but it didn't have labels for entity recognition.
-So, we decided to use Prodigy to label the dataset for antother task: named entity recognition or token classification.
+So, we decided to use Prodigy to label the dataset for another task: named entity recognition.

 Once you have prodigy installed, you can simply run: